Gleam's Elegant Resource Management with `use` Syntax

 });

-For projects preferring minimal dependencies, custom Result types offer elegant error handling without external libraries:
+For projects requiring minimal dependencies, custom Result types provide elegant error handling:

 type Result<T, E> = { ok: true; value: T } | { ok: false; error: E };